dsoellinger/Adaptive-foreground-background-segmentation-using-GMMs/submission/capstone_report.md

 As already mentioned the LASIESTA [5] dataset is used to train and test the implemented model.
 The dataset comprises of 28 different scenes captured in different indoor and outdoor environments.
 However, in course of this project we focus on indoor scenes only.
 Scenes cover a broad spectrum of image distortions we may encounter in real-world like illumination changes, occlusion or shadows.

-In each scenario we are given a set of frames corresponding to a video.
-Additionally, labelled images (ground truth) are available for each frame.
+In each scene, we are given a set of frames corresponding to a video.
+Additionally, labeled images (ground truth) are available for each frame.

-Colors of these labelled frames represent different types of objects:
+Colors of these labeled frames represent different types of objects:

 - Black pixels (0,0,0): Background.
 - Red pixels (255,0,0): Moving object with label 1 along the sequence.